rachelthorwitz/getting_and_cleaning_data/Codebook.md

  * frequencybodygyroscopemagnitude-standard deviation
  * frequencybodygyroscopeJerkmagnitude-mean
  * frequencybodygyroscopeJerkmagnitude-standard deviation

- * acttype
+##Transformations

+The data were originally divided into both train and test data.
+These data were combined into one set of data.
+A mean statistic for each measurement variable was calculated by subject then activity.
+Variable names were cleaned up relative to the original data to make the names more descriptive.

 ###Notes

 The original dataset that combined the test and training datasets contained 563 variables.
 Through the steps laid out in this project, only those measures containing the means and standard deviations were retained.
-The resulting tidy dataset contains 69 variables; 66 measurements and 3 identifiers.
+The resulting tidy dataset contains 68 variables and 180 observations.